opossum-tool/opossum.lib.py/README.md

   -i, --infile PATH   The file containing the document to be converted.
                       [required]
   -o, --outfile TEXT  The file path to write the generated opossum document
                       to.
-The generated file will be in JSON format, if the specified file path doesn't match this file extension ".json" will be appended.
+The generated file will be an opossum file, if the specified file path doesn't match this file extension ".opossum" will be appended.
   --help              Show this message and exit.

 ```